Contact us at firstname.lastname@example.org

 How do I visit?

 Dinner is at 6:30 p.m. and you’re welcome to come by any day to visit the co-op.
 You’re also welcome to come at 4:30ish if you want to try out cooking with us.
-Email email@example.com to RSVP, or just stop by.
+Email email@example.com to RSVP.
 Note that the door only opens with prox’s of co-op members, so just knock and someone will let you in.
-Here’s a map.
+Here’s a map to help you find us.

 I don’t eat anything with wheat, detest garlic, and am allergic to green beans.
 Can I still join the co-op?